 The mediator will help you and the other parties consider possible solutions.
 You are not required to reach a final agreement at mediation.
 But, if you do find a way to resolve your case, you can enter into a written agreement that can be filed with the court.

 You should bring copies of all relevant documents to the mediation session – including the notice of claim, reply, third party notice, written contracts, invoices, reports, estimates or photographs.
 Having these documents available will support your claim and help the other party understand your concerns.
+If you will be attending the session by a manner other than in person you will need to send the mediator, before the mediation session, all the documents and reports that are relevant to your dispute.
+Arrangements can be made with your mediator on the best way for them to receive them.

 Besides getting your documents ready, there are some questions you can ask yourself to help you prepare for mediation.
 For your own use you may want to try writing down the answers to these questions: